Published February 2023

 Knowing your target audience is a key concept of modern marketing.
 But customer centricity takes it a step further.
 You'll want a deeper understanding of your target audience than demographics, psychographics, and the like.
 In a customer-centric marketing strategy, you'll connect with them more closely and understand their motivations, pain points, and experience with your company from every angle.

 In a customer-centric marketing environment, you do more than push out content and pitches.
-You advocate on the behalf of your customer for targeted, personalized experiences that improve their relationship with your company.
+You advocate on behalf of your customer for targeted, personalized experiences that improve their relationship with your company.
 By consistently putting your customers first, you can offer unique experiences that your competitors can't match.
 This sets you apart and helps you build a positive reputation in the marketplace.
 And this in turn can build customer loyalty because they feel truly heard and valued.

 How to Make Customer Centricity a Priority